BrucesHobbies/radonMaster/README.md

     # Wait this long before sending another email - seconds
     minIntervalBtwAlerts = 3600

-# Future Alert and Status Options
+# Current as well as Future Alert and Status Options
-Please feel free to fork and contribute or provide feedback on priorities and features
+Please feel free to fork and contribute or provide feedback on priorities and features.
+The file pubScribe.py provides the ability to configure data logging, status, and alerts.
+Selection of options is done in pubScribe.py by uncommenting the ENABLE lines.

+- Comma Separated Variable (CSV): supported
+- Email: supported
 - Relay / buzzer
-- MQTT
+- MQTT: supported
   - OpenHab
   - Home Assistant
   - Domoticz
+- InfluxDB: supported
 - IFTT
 - PubNub
 - Twilio